DETAILED ACTION

 Hall teaches the following limitation:

-wherein the second device receives a plurality of transfer requests simultaneously and the second user may select the plurality of transfer requests to approve (Par.
+wherein the second user device is configured to receive a plurality of transfer requests simultaneously and allow the second user select the plurality of transfer requests to approve (Par.
 [0032]).
 Hall teaches that pending transactions can be listed out for which the payee can select payments to accept.

 Regarding Claim 19: